 Many people who face public intoxication charges, particularly if it’s only their first offense, think they should just plead guilty, pay the fine, and get on with their lives.
 But we caution against doing this.
 Remember, a conviction will remain on your record and may affect future employment, graduate school admission, or even your ability to obtain a loan.
 Though it’s only punishable by fines, it’s not wise to think of this like another parking ticket.
 A conviction can tarnish your character in the eyes of others.

 A public intoxication charge might cause concerns about your ability to make responsible decisions.
 Even if you were just out having fun and got carried away on a lark, a public intoxication arrest happens because an officer believed that you were a potential danger to yourself or others.
 For this reason, we suggest thinking carefully before pleading guilty.
-Always consult with a skilled defense lawyer before pleading guilty to a public intoxication charge.
+Always consult with a skilled defense lawyer or a Houston record sealing attorney before pleading guilty to a public intoxication charge.

 The law is different when the public intoxication charges are for those younger than 21.
 The Texas Penal Code states that punishment for minors (in this case, under 21), should be the same as if they committed an offense under the Texas Alcoholic Code.
 Essentially, this means the following: